 A couple of my friends mentioned that their cups became stained over time and that’s the only reason they’ve ever felt the need to replace them.
-Not only did that gross me out, but I’m also trying to be as frugal as possible, so the fact the Flex period cup was black and would conceal staining was a huge bonus!
+Not only did that gross me out, but I’m also trying to be as frugal as possible.
+The fact the Flex Cup was black and would conceal staining was a huge bonus!

-Eighteen months later, it still looks completely brand new! 🙌
+Three years (and counting) later, both of mine still look completely brand new! 🙌

-Learning which technique works best for you and inserting your cup correctly so you never have any leaking is key!
+Learning which technique works best for you and inserting your cup correctly so you never have any leaking is key…and everyone is different!

 In the video, the Flex Cup rep will even give a quick demonstration with a clear tube so you can see just how the cup comfortably blooms inside your body and how it easily comes out compared to traditional cups.

-After using the Flex period cup for over a year I’ve decided…
+After using the Flex Menstrual Cup for over a year I’ve decided…

-I was mainly concerned about my 2-3 heaviest days during my cycle and how this cup would work, but there was even a day where I washed my cup right after dinner, went to bed later that night, and didn’t check it until the following morning only to be totally impressed that there was no leaking whatsoever! 👏 I could never go that long with regular tampons EVER – not to mention, that type of neglect with tampons would put anyone at risk for TSS.
+I was mainly concerned about my 2-3 heaviest days during my cycle and how this cup would work.
+There was even a day when I washed my cup right after dinner, went to bed later that night, and didn’t check it until the following morning only to be totally impressed that there was no leaking whatsoever! 👏 I could never go that long with regular tampons EVER.
+Not to mention, that type of neglect with tampons would put anyone at risk for TSS.
 No thanks!

 I was shocked at how easy inserting it was too, I got the hang of it right away and found which fold works best for me after some trial and error.

 Along with the health perks, there are so many other life-changing benefits I discovered while using this cup:

 - You can go to the bathroom without needing to empty or take out the cup.